pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/ErrorMessages.md

 input // "\n3,Blob Sr.,tru"
 ```

-However, by adding a terminator to the `users` parser an error will be throw that points to the
+However, by adding a terminator to this `users` parser an error will be throw that points to the
-exact spot where the typo occured:
+exact spot where the typo occurred:

 ```swift
 let users = Many {